-If you are a UK business, then the current business rates system likely poses many challenges:
+If you are a UK business, then it’s unlikely that the business rates system is working in your favour:

 • It represents a growing financial burden for businesses large and small, as part of an increasingly complex network of taxation

-• It makes it tough for organisations to plan effectively due to sharp changes in cost every 5 years (to be 3 years from 2022 onwards) when revaluated
+• It makes it tough for organisations to plan effectively due to sharp changes in cost every 3-5 years when properties are revalued

 • It stifles investment in the facilities and innovations needed for sustainable growth, whether solar panels, fibreoptic cable, machinery, factories or production lines

 "Reforming the business rates system is vital for our local economies and for growth that is spread fairly across the UK.
-The right system would allow business to invest in the factories and offices where we work, and the shops, restaurants, hotels and local amenities that support the communities we live in."Annie Gascoyne, Head of Economic Policy, CBI
+The right system would allow business to invest in the factories and offices where we work, and the shops, restaurants, hotels and local amenities that support the communities we live in.
+This is a crucial part of the puzzle as the economy recovers from the impact of the pandemic."Annie Gascoyne, Director of Economic Policy, CBI

 14 pence in every pound of tax paid by business is in business rates – that’s the third biggest tax paid by business

-The burden of property tax in the UK is higher than any other G7 country.
-In 2016, property taxation as a % of GDP in the UK was 47% higher than the average across the G7 countries.
+The burden of property tax in the UK is higher than any other G7 country (3% of GDP compared to an average of 2%), making the UK less attractive for international investment.

 Revaluations can lead to sharp changes in business rates that make it hard to plan for the future – most recently the London Borough of Hackney saw average rateable values rise to 46%.